gbroder24/django-the-failte-bistro/README.md

 ### Back To Top

 - The Back To Top link again has a simple design.
 When the user clicks the button, it typically triggers a JavaScript function to scroll the page back to the top.
 It also aligns with the color scheme.
-This feature enhances the ux.
+This feature enhances the user experience.

 ![ Back To Top ](documentation/features/back-to-top.JPG)